Experiências falhadas no Reino Unido fazem moda em Portugal...

 One study, by Dominic Wyse, from Cambridge University, and Elaine McCreery and Harry Torrance at Manchester Metropolitan University, concluded: "Government control of the curriculum and its assessment strongly increased during the period from 1988 to 2007, especially after 1997.

+"The evidence on the impact of the various initiatives on standards of pupil attainment is at best equivocal and at worst negative.
 While test scores have risen since the mid-1990s, that has been achieved at the expense of children's entitlement to a broad and balanced curriculum and by the diversion of considerable teaching time to test preparation."

 The quality of interaction between pupils and teachers has been particularly "negatively influenced" by Labour's national strategies, introduced from 1998 onwards, which tell teachers exactly how to teach literacy and numeracy in primary schools, the study found.
 Teachers are no longer thinking on their feet, adapting lessons to particular needs.
 Instead, the school day is choreographed from Whitehall.
 [Parliament)